-I have a Bachelor in IT / Master in IT / etc...
+I have a Master in IT and/or I am an experienced professional.
 What exactly will be my courses allowances when I apply ?

 It depends.
 During the application you will submit the list of courses you followed in your previous degree.
 The jury will then determine the courses that can be removed (allowance) from your cursus in this Master.

 Would it be posible to spread the cursus over more than 2 years ?

 Definitively.
 Each successfuly passed exam yields the credits for that course.
 This credit is acquired with no limitation in time.